Is Your Property Manager Proactive or Reactive? How to Tell (Before It’s Too Late)

 Reactive Managers

-8. How do you set and review rent prices?**
+How do you determine and review rent prices?

 Real-Life Example: Proactive vs Reactive In Action